spdk/spdk/doc/vhost_processing.md

 > same host.
 It uses communication over a Unix domain socket to share file
 > descriptors in the ancillary data of the message.
 >
-> The protocol defines 2 sides of the communication, master and slave.
-Master is
+> The protocol defines 2 sides of the communication, front-end and back-end.
-> the application that shares its virtqueues, in our case QEMU.
-Slave is the
+> The front-end is the application that shares its virtqueues, in our case QEMU.
-> consumer of the virtqueues.
+> The back-end is the consumer of the virtqueues.
 >
-> In the current implementation QEMU is the Master, and the Slave is intended to
+> In the current implementation QEMU is the front-end, and the back-end is
+> the external process consuming the virtio queues, for example a software
-> be a software Ethernet switch running in user space, such as Snabbswitch.
+> Ethernet switch running in user space, such as Snabbswitch, or a block
+> device back-end processing read and write to a virtual disk.
 >
-> Master and slave can be either a client (i.e. connecting) or server (listening)
+> The front-end and back-end can be either a client (i.e. connecting) or
-> in the socket communication.
+> server (listening) in the socket communication.

-SPDK vhost is a Vhost-user slave server.
+SPDK vhost is a Vhost-user back-end server.
 It exposes Unix domain sockets and allows external applications to connect.

 ## QEMU {#vhost_processing_qemu}